kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 An OpenTelemetry Collector receiver with similar scope as kube-state-metrics is the [Kubernetes Cluster Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sclusterreceiver).
 However, this receiver does not support monitoring custom resources.
 Another available source to monitor changes of arbitrary Kubernetes objects is the [Kubernetes Objects Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sobjectsreceiver).
 This receiver produces only logs and no metrics.

+The OpenTelemetry Collector provides interfaces for enhancements by implementing custom receiver plugins.
+The OpenTelemetry project provides [documentation](https://opentelemetry.io/docs/collector/building/receiver/) on implementing a custom receiver and adding it to a custom distribution of the Collector.

 ## Decision

+Due to the restrictions of available telemetry resources for Kubernetes resources, building a custom receiver is the most suitable option.

 ### Extended MetricPipeline API